 What we study

-We have chosen an appropriate STEAM curriculum (Science, Technology, Engineering, Art and Mathematics) to enrich the kids’ knowledge and improve their self-awareness.
+We have chosen an appropriate STREAM curriculum (Science, Technology, Reading, Engineering, Art and Math) to enrich the kids’ knowledge and improve their self-awareness.

 Requirements of MoE